devchia254/swapi_robots/README.md

 A web app that displays the characters of Star Wars in the form of robots and cards.
 Each card displays data of each character in Star Wars.

 ## Info
-- Star Wars character data retrieved from the API: https://swapi.co/api/people/.
+- Star Wars character data retrieved from [SWAPI.](https://swapi.co/api/people/)
 - React app was created using the command `npm install -g create-react-app`
 - Each robot generated is unique to its character and fetched from the API:  `https://robohash.org/${id}?size=200x200`